mattrondel/AZ-104/README.md

     TD tutorials dojo practice exams are very similar to the real one

+    on failing the exam "Don't rush it.
+Don't force yourself to retake it in two weeks.
+Take your time."

 "Please read the both MS Learn Materials.
 Looks like same, but not"